methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-07-28-vmware-kb-disabling-vaai-thin-provisioning-block-space-reclamation-unmap-in-esxi-5-0.md

 ---
   title: "VMware KB: Disabling VAAI Thin Provisioning Block Space Reclamation UNMAP in ESXi 5.0"
   date: 2012-07-28 23:32:25
-excerpt: "Here is the VMware KB article on how to disable the VAAI SCSI UNMAP feature in ESXi5.
-The latest update patch disables this.
-You can check to see if it..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 Here is the VMware KB article on how to disable the VAAI SCSI UNMAP feature in ESXi5.
 The latest update patch disables this.
 You can check